modernmt/modernmt/INSTALL.md

 In order to finalize the installation you need to **reboot your machine**.

-Then you need to install the **CUDA Toolkit 10**, on Ubuntu 18.04 follow this steps:
+Then you need to install the **CUDA Toolkit 10**, on Ubuntu 18.04 follow these steps:
 ```bash
 # Download .deb package locally
 wget -O cuda-repo-ubuntu1804-10-1-local-10.1.105-418.39_1.0-1_amd64.deb https://developer.nvidia.com/compute/cuda/10.1/Prod/local_installers/cuda-repo-ubuntu1804-10-1-local-10.1.105-418.39_1.0-1_amd64.deb